United States airmail service: U.S. Government flown air mail

-On February 18, 1911, Fred Wiseman transported two letters to Santa Rosa, California Postmaster H.l.
+On February 18, 1911, Fred J. Wiseman transported two letters to Santa Rosa, California Postmaster H.l.
 Tripp from Petaluma, California Postmaster John Olmsted.
 When the letters arrived, Fred became the pilot who carried the first airmail sanctioned by a U.S. postal authority.

 The first U.S. Air Mail takes off from Washington, D.C., on May 15, 1918.

 The first scheduled US airmail service connected Washington, D.C., and New York.
 This 218-mile route was designed by Augustus Post, the Secretary of the Aero Club of America, who had served as an assistant to Alexander Graham Bell's Aerial Experiment Association in 1908 and was newly returned from special military service training aviators in Britain and France.
 The route was the first step in establishing a transcontinental route by air.
 Transcontinental air service was the best opportunity for airmail to provide faster service at lower cost than the existing railroads.
 Routes like College Park, Maryland to New York were only slightly faster than the railroad, but were a good laboratory for developing safe and reliable airmail operations.

 Throughout the airmail's planning, the US was preparing to fight World War I and this exposed deep flaws in American airpower including obsolete aircraft and too few pilots, both in quality and quantity.
 As a result, Post Office and military officials believed airmail could increase the speed of communication while also improving military pilots.
 By flying the mail, novice pilots would develop their long-distance flying skills including aerial navigation.

 The first scheduled U.S. Air Mail service began on May 15, 1918, using six converted United States Army Air Service Curtiss JN-4HM "Jenny" biplanes flown by Army pilots under the command of Major Reuben H. Fleet and operating on a route between Washington, D.C.
 (Washington Polo Grounds) and New York City (Belmont Park) with an intermediate stop in Philadelphia (Bustleton Field).
 Among those who were on hand for the departure of the first flight from Washington, D.C., were President Woodrow Wilson, U.S. Postmaster General Albert S. Burleson, and Assistant Secretary of the Navy Franklin D. Roosevelt.
 Army 2nd Lt.
 George L. Boyle was selected to pilot aircraft #38262 on the first northbound flight which, unfortunately, turned out to be a somewhat less than successful initial venture.